mattcarlotta/nvi/README.md

 ## Security model

-- `nvi` doesn't perform execution operations (like `execl`, `execlp`, `execle`, and so on), no process spawning nor shell invocation.
+- It doesn't perform file execution operations (like [exec](https://man7.org/linux/man-pages/man3/exec.3p.html)), nor process spawning nor shell invocation.
+- It doesn't use any [regular expressions](https://pubs.opengroup.org/onlinepubs/7908799/xsh/regex.h.html) and never will for as long as I live!
-- It will only parse the `.env` files you provide and write ENVs to stdout.
+- It will only parse the `.env` files you provide and write parsed ENVs to stdout.
 - Process execution happens entirely in the downstream consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you've typed.
 - For PowerShell, values are emitted inside single-quoted strings (the only escape being `''`), so values cannot break out of string context into executable position.